 Pizza Sauce Ingredients (with Substitutions)

 All you really need to make the very best homemade pizza sauce is tomatoes, salt, oregano, fresh garlic, and extra virgin olive oil.
 But as mentioned earlier, you may not have these exact ingredients on hand when you have a pizza craving.
-Below is a snapshot of the ingredients needed for making pizza sauce along with several substitutions.

 Overview: How to Make Pizza Sauce

-Add the tomato passata & reduce the sauce.
-Add the tomato passata to the herbs and olive oil, add salt, and adjust the seasonings.
-Bring the mixture to a boil over high heat, reduce to a simmer, and cook uncovered stirring periodically to avoid scorching for 20-22 minutes, or until the sauce is reduced, and thick.
-Remove it from the heat and allow it cool to room temperature before adding sauce to your favorite pizza. dough recipe.
-Enjoy!
+Bring the mixture to a boil over high heat, reduce to a simmer, and cook uncovered, stirring periodically to avoid scorching for 20-22 minutes, or until the sauce is reduced and thick.

 How Much Pizza Sauce Should I Add to a Pizza?

 If you're making thin-crust pizza, be sure to use only about ¼ cup of this pizza sauce (see photos below).
-But, if you're making pan pizza, cast iron pizza, or thick-crust pizza use up to ⅓ cup of sauce per pizza.
+But, if you're making pan pizza, cast iron pizza, or thick-crust pizza, use up to ⅓ cup of sauce per pizza.
 This will help keep your pizza crust from being soggy.

 My Favorite Pizza Dough Recipes